OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 ### 4.3.1.1 Requesting Specific Claims

 It is also optional for TPPs to request additional Identity Claims including CPF and CNPJ.
-These claims are defined in the Brasil Open Banking Security Profile.
+These claims are defined in the Brasil Open Finance Security Profile.
 It is also possible for a TPP to request that a claim MUST match a given mechanism by relying on [OpenID Connect Core Clause 5.5.1](https://openid.net/specs/openid-connect-core-1_0.html#IndividualClaimsRequests) to request individual claims.